 Figure 18 illustrates a sample of the images in all of the 9 classes as 9 by 7 grid, where each row represents a class’s samples sorted based on appearance on Figure 16 and Figure 17.
 The images underlined in red are misplaced images, the images underlined in purple are correctly in their class but could confuse the model because of a visual resemblance to another class or high dissimilarity between its neighbouring samples of the same class, while images underlined in both colours are ones that aren’t misplaced per se, but could logically be placed in another class as well.
 An example of this is the second image in the 5th row regarding “eSocialMedia” class; even though that image contains the Facebook page name and date of the post at the top of the image, the actual content of the image is an image of a chat history, which should technically allow this class to be in text message class (if it were not for the fact that “fTxtMssgs” is for foreign messages, not Arabic).

 Now, since most of the dataset was scraped manually, there were naturally other errors and problems than the ones highlighted above, including corrupted images and images retrieved from dead URLs, where Figure 19 and Figure 20 illustrate these problems respectively.
-However, these problems were easily solved by attempting to open all images in the dataset and deleting ones that were not accessible in code, which solved the former problem, and since the images from Figure 20 are consistent, the latter problem was solved by deleting images that had very specific width and height combination (60 and 130 respectively).
+However, these problems were solved by attempting to open all images in the dataset and deleting ones that were not accessible in code, which solved the former problem, and since the images from Figure 20 are consistent, the latter problem was solved by deleting images that had very specific width and height combination (60 and 130 respectively).